 - Yes.
 To do this, simply set the target URL to that of your canvas app, obtained from the app's Details section as described earlier.

 Can workflows be called from a canvas app?

-- This is not supported.
+- This isn't supported.
 We recommend using a cloud flow instead.
-More information: Introducing button flows with user input

 Can I automatically convert dialogs to business process flows or canvas apps?